mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

   variables with something like `500 * si::mega<si::hertz>`.
 Thus, we'd like this operation to succeed (although it should probably be near the border of what's allowed).

-Putting it all together, the Au library settled on a value threshold of `2'147`.
+Putting it all together, the [@AU] library settled on a value threshold of `2'147`.
 If this value can convert without overflow, then they permit the operation; otherwise, they don't.
 They picked this value because it satisfies the above criteria nicely.
 It will prevent the scariest operations that can't even handle a value of 1,000, but it still permits free use of $\text{MHz}$ when storing